 The Roosevelt Foundation presented Sviatlana Tsikhanouskaya with the prestigious Four Freedoms award for leading the peaceful resistance against the oppressive regime in Belarus and being a prominent advocate of political and civil freedom.
 In her powerful acceptance speech, the politician stressed the importance of learning to “call things by their right names” and shared the following important messages:

-“I have a feeling the world does not really understand what the regimes in the Kremlin and Minsk really are.
+“I have a feeling the world does not really understand what the regimes in the Kremlin and Minsk truly are.
 Fear blinds.
 Indifference blinds.
 Economic interests blind.
 There is no other way to say it: these regimes are an absolute evil today.
 This evil grows like a disease, and it will not stop in Belarus and Ukraine.”

 Tsikhanouskaya also paid tribute to the bravery of fellow Belarusians who participate in the Anti-War Movement by protesting in the streets and disrupting Russian transport on the railways.
-“We will continue to fight for the freedom of Belarus, for Ukraine and against the tyranny that wants to send the world back to the dark ages,” she said.
+“We will continue to fight for the freedom of Belarus, for Ukraine, and against the tyranny that wants to send the world back to the dark ages,” she said.
 “If we fail, darkness will fall.
 But for every mother rescuing her kids, for every child rescuing their parents, for every act of compassion, I see that love is stronger than hate.”

-“We can’t let dictators make history, because history – and future – belong to us,” concluded the Belarusian opposition leader.
+“We can’t let dictators make history because history – and future – belong to us,” concluded the Belarusian opposition leader.